Microsoft campus: History

-Latest expansion
+East Campus redevelopment

 In September 2015, The Seattle Times reported that Microsoft had hired architecture firm Skidmore, Owings & Merrill to begin a multibillion-dollar redesign of the Redmond campus, using an additional 1.4 e6sqft permitted by an agreement with the City of Redmond.
 The City of Redmond had also approved a rezone in February that year to raise the height limit for buildings on the campus from six stories to ten.